-Hazelnut Oil is strongly flavoured and has a nutty taste and smell, which reminds me of chocolate.
+Hazelnut Oil is strongly flavoured and has a nutty taste and smell, which reminds one of chocolate.
 Hazelnuts are rich in protein and unsaturated fat.
-They also contain a significant amount of thiamine, vitamin A, B6 & E. The kernel of the seed is edible and can be used raw, roasted or ground into a paste.
+They also contain a significant amount of thiamine, vitamins A, B6 & E. The kernel of the seed is edible and can be used raw, roasted or ground into a paste.

 5 Benefits of Hazelnut Oil

-- Helps lock in hair colour for up to 3 times longer.
+- Hazelnut oil locks in hair colour for up to 3 times longer.

-- Acts as a heat protectant against the sun’s UV rays.
+- Hazelnut oil acts as a heat protectant against the sun’s UV rays.

-- Protein content helps strengthen weak and/or brittle hair.
+- Protein content of hazelnut oil helps strengthen weak and/or brittle hair.

 - Lightweight, non-greasy and absorbs quickly making it an excellent sealing oil.

-- Adds volume to limp, fine or thin hair.
+- Hazelnut oil adds volume to limp, fine or thin hair.

 - Wash your hair with a clarifying shampoo that removes all other products from your hair.
 If your hair is already clean, you can skip this step and just wet your hair slightly.

 - Mix the ingredients together and heat up.

 - Apply to the length of your hair, smoothening in thoroughly.
 You can also apply it to your scalp.
 If you have a oily scalp, you can skip the scalp area.

 - Pin your hair on top of your head, then heat up by – using a blowdryer for 20 mins or sitting under a steamer or hair dryer for 30 mins.